deltac2008/SSLMaker/README.md

 SSLMaker
 ========

-An GTK application to manage and create ssl certificates
+A GTK application to manage and create ssl certificates